-Mixing tyres of different sizes (other than those originally installed on the vehicle), brands, or types may cause loss of control of the vehicle, resulting in a crash or other vehicle damage.
-Use the correct size, brand, and type of tyre on all four wheels.
+Mixing tyres of different sizes, brands, or types may cause loss of control of the vehicle. resulting in a crash or other (Continued)

+vehicle damage.
+Use the correct size, brand, and type of tyres on all wheels.

 Using bias-ply tyres on the vehicle may cause the wheel rim flanges to develop cracks after many miles of driving.
 A tyre and/or wheel could fail suddenly and cause a crash.
 Use only radial-ply tyres with the wheels on the vehicle.